Protohedgehog/Open-Scholarship-Strategy/Foundations for Open Scholarship Strategy Development.md

 * Big publishers - Elsevier & Holzbrinck (via Digital Science) seem to be developing services for across research workflow - definite threat that they will start trying to bundle these services for institutions via "big deals" - so that institutions get locked into using sub-optimal services for some things in order to have access to services they consider vital (i.e., same strategy used in bundling journals) ([Moody 2017](https://www.techdirt.com/articles/20170804/05454537924/elsevier-continues-to-build-monopoly-solution-all-aspects-scholarly-communication.shtml); [Posada and Chen 2017](http://knowledgegap.org/index.php/sub-projects/rent-seeking-and-financialization-of-the-academic-publishing-industry/preliminary-findings/); [Schonfeld 2017](http://www.sr.ithaka.org/blog/the-center-for-open-science-alternative-to-elsevier-announces-new-preprint-services-today/)) - this would lead to new inefficiencies, lock-in, price bloat

-* Preprints - colonisation of landscape by commercial interests (which is bad because … ?) (e.g., Elsevier acquisition of SSRN leading to wider commercial control, irrespective of final venue of publication).
+* Preprints - colonisation of landscape by commercial interests (e.g., Elsevier acquisition of SSRN leading to wider commercial control, irrespective of final venue of publication).

 * Overall: need to harmonise policy landscape to simplify compliance for researchers